Linaro/website/_posts/previous/2015-06-16-lhg-one-year-anniversary.md

 ---
 author: mark.gregotski
 categories:
-- Blog
+  - blog
 date: 2015-06-16 13:28:03
+description:
-description: Linaro Home Group celebrates it's one year anniversary.
+  Linaro Home Group celebrates it's one year anniversary.
 Read an update on what the team is working on as well as a recap from the first year.
 layout: post
 link: /blog/lhg-one-year-anniversary/
 slug: lhg-one-year-anniversary
 tags:
   - android
   - LHG
   - Linaro
   - Linaro Digital Home Group
   - RDK
 title: LHG One-Year Anniversary
 wordpress_id: 8668
 ---